-Figure 10.
-Faithfulness assessment results.

-The graph in Figure 10 shows the accuracy of the generated results for each combination of LLM model and embedding module used.
-Here, the Ada-002 + Gpt3.5-turbo combination has the highest accuracy of 0.51.
-This is significantly higher than the other model combinations, suggesting that this combination is reliable.
-The combinations using Llama3 8B (Ada-002 + Llama3 8B, KR-SBERT + Llama3 8B) also showed high accuracy of 0.46 and 0.45, respectively.
-These results show that the Llama3 8B model provides higher accuracy compared to the other models.
+Figure 10 shows the accuracies of the generated results for each LLM and embedding module combination, wherein Ada-002 + Gpt-3.5-Turbo exhibits the highest accuracy of 0.51.
+This is significantly higher than those of the other model combinations, indicating its reliability.
+The combinations using Llama-3-8B, Ada-002 + Llama-3-8B and KR-SBERT + Llama-3-8B, also showed high accuracies of 0.46 and 0.45, respectively, suggesting that Llama-3-8B offers a higher accuracy than the other models.